systemed/tilemaker/docs/CONFIGURATION.md

 * `node:Attribute(key,value)` or `node:Attribute(key,value)`: add an attribute to the most recently written layer.
 * `node:AttributeNumeric(key,value)`, `node:AttributeBoolean(key,value)` (and `way:`...): for numeric/boolean columns.
 * `node:Id()` or `way:Id()`: get the OSM ID of the current object.
 * `node:ZOrder(number)` or `way:ZOrder(number)`: Set a numeric value (float, default 0) used to sort features within a layer in ascending order.
 Use this feature to ensure a proper rendering order if the rendering engine itself does not support sorting (e.g. by highway type or feature size).
 Sorting is not supported across layers merged with `write_to`.
 Features with different z-order are not merged if `combine_below` or `combine_polygons_below` is used.
+See `sort_z_level_ascending` for sort order.
 * `node:MinZoom(zoom)` or `way:MinZoom(zoom)`: set the minimum zoom level (0-15) at which this object will be written.
 Note that the JSON layer configuration minimum still applies (so `:MinZoom(5)` will have no effect if your layer only starts at z6).
 * `way:Length()` and `way:Area()`: return the length (metres)/area (square metres) of the current object.
 Requires recent Boost.
 * `way:Centroid()`: return the lat/lon of the centre of the current object as a two-element Lua table (element 1 is lat, 2 is lon).